Tie-decay networks in continuous time and eigenvector-based centralities: Proofs

 With $nv_i = 1$ (i.e., uniform teleportation), it follows from equations~\eqref{eq:prdiffinserted},~\eqref{qinf_norm}, and~\eqref{e1inf_norm} that

 The change in the PageRank vector is also subject to the bound~\cite{Lee2003,Ng2001}

 where $\mathcal{S}(\tdt)$ is the set of nodes (in this case, just node $i$) that experience a change in transition probabilities (i.e., a change in out-edges).
-Combining the bounds in \eqref{eq:upperprboundspecific} and \eqref{eq:prmarkovbound} yields
+Combining the bounds in \eqref{eq:upperprboundspecific} and \eqref{eq:prmarkovbound} yields { } which completes our proof. \end{proof}